-EXCERPTS FROM VICTORIAN TEXTS ON DOMESTIC ANIMALS
+EXCERPTS FROM NINETEENTH CENTURY TEXTS ON DOMESTIC ANIMALS

 The following are excerpts from Victorian era texts on domestic animals showing different views on cats.